MicronOxford/SIMcheck_Manual/source/cal_checks.rst

 pattern frequencies and plotting the phase steps.
 The SIM illumination pattern should be in-focus and the sample should fill most of the field of view: a bead lawn or fluorescent ink slide works well.
-In addition to plotting the phase steps for visual inspection, a number of statistics are also reported: these are the standard deviations of the illumination pattern frequency, the phase step size, and reproducibility of the offset (i.e. whether the phase returns to the same position after each cycle or not).
+In addition to plotting the phase steps for visual inspection, a number of statistics are also reported.
+The main stats are the standard deviations of the illumination pattern frequency, the phase step size, and reproducibility of the offset (i.e. whether the phase returns to the same position after each cycle or not).
+In addition, estimated illumination pattern line-spacing and k0 angles are reported.